icgc-argo/argo-docs/docs/submission/submitting-molecular-data.md

 client.uploadStateDir=/dir/with/write/access/scratch
 ```

-Once you have updated the configuration, use the `--force` command to reinitiate the upload.
+Once you have updated the configuration, use the `--force` option to reinitiate the upload.

 ```shell
 > .bin/score-client  upload --manifest manifest.txt --force